-1 Hr.
 This course is a historical survey of technological innovation in warfare.
 Focus is on the emergence of air power and its significance in war and national security policy implementation.
-The AFS 201 Leadership Laboratory is a co-curricular activity that includes a study of Air Force customs and courtesies, drill and ceremonies, and military commands.
+The AFS 201 Leadership Laboratory is a co-curricular activity including a study of Air Force customs and courtesies, drill and ceremonies, and military commands.